My Beautiful Dark Twisted Fantasy: Rankings

-At the end of 2010, numerous critics and publications included My Beautiful Dark Twisted Fantasy on their year-end top albums lists.
+Numerous critics and publications included My Beautiful Dark Twisted Fantasy on their year-end top albums lists.
 Many named it the best album of 2010, including Billboard, Time, Slant Magazine, Pitchfork, Rolling Stone, and Spin.
 My Beautiful Dark Twisted Fantasy was voted best album in The Village Voice's Pazz & Jop critics' poll for 2010, winning by the largest margin in the poll's history with 3,250 points.
 "Power", "Runaway", and "Monster" were voted in the top-10 of the Pazz & Jop singles list.
 Metacritic, which collates reviews of music albums, identified it as the best-reviewed album of 2010.
 The album stood as the first rap release to achieve this since Outkast's 2000 album Stankonia and the sixth-highest ranking of albums released in the 2010s to have at least 15 professional reviews.

-My Beautiful Dark Twisted Fantasy later appeared on decade-end best albums lists.
+My Beautiful Dark Twisted Fantasy appeared on decade-end best albums lists.
 In 2012, Complex included it on their list of "25 Rap Albums From the Past Decade That Deserve Classic Status".
-In October 2013, the magazine ranked the album as the best hip hop album of the last five years.
-In 2014 Pitchfork named it the best album of the 2010s so far, with Ian Cohen writing, "West broke the ground upon which the new decade's most brilliant architects built their masterworks; Bon Iver, Take Care, Channel Orange, and Good Kid, M.A.A.D City don't exist without the blueprint of My Beautiful Dark Twisted Fantasy."
+In October 2013, the magazine ranked the album as the best hip-hop album of the last five years.
+In 2014, Pitchfork named it the best album of the 2010s so far, with Ian Cohen writing, "West broke the ground upon which the new decade's most brilliant architects built their masterworks; Bon Iver, Take Care, Channel Orange, and Good Kid, M.A.A.D City don't exist without the blueprint of My Beautiful Dark Twisted Fantasy."
 It was later ranked as the top album of the 2010s by The A.V.
 Club, Billboard, and Rolling Stone.
 Christgau named My Beautiful Dark Twisted Fantasy as the decade's eighth-best album, saying it remains "perversely superb".